 TMD is a complex disorder that prevents the jaw joint from functioning properly.
 The jaw joint, or the temporomandibular joint, connects the mandible to the skull.
 Complex and necessary, the jaw joint has a full range of motion allowing patients to chew, swallow and speak.

-Patients who grind their teeth are more likely to experience TMJ.
+Patients who grind their teeth are more likely to experience TMD.
 Bruxism most commonly occurs while a patient is asleep and may be difficult to diagnose.
 Teeth grinding puts added stress on the jaw and can damage teeth and the jaw joint.

-Dr. Overholtzer takes a comprehensive approach to treating TMJ.
+Dr. Overholtzer takes a comprehensive approach to treating TMD.
 Based on Bioesthetic principle he looks at all facets of the chewing system.
 Through thorough analysis of the jaw, teeth, gums, and alignment of the bite, Dr. Overholtzer works to pinpoint the underlying cause of jaw dysfunction.

 Bioesthetic dentistry takes the whole oral system into consideration when looking for solutions to complex dental concerns.
 Patients with occlusion (bite problems) or TMD symptoms often require advanced splint therapy in combination with other treatments.

 Dr. Overholtzer offers jaw stabilization training using custom fit MAGO splints.
 Patients wear the splint daily to help retrain the jaw.
-As the face and jaw begin to realign, patients notice diminishing symptoms of TMJ.
+As the face and jaw begin to realign, patients notice diminishing symptoms of TMD.